-Plateau requested earlier this year that the project be allowed to forego an environmental assessment, but later said it withdrew the request.
+Plateau requested earlier this year that the project be allowed to forego an environmental assessment, but later withdrew the request.

-"We made this request to ensure that all First Nations and public concerns are identified and fulsomely addressed," Pembina spokesperson Jason Fydirchuk said in an email to Alaska Highway News in September.
+"We (withdrew) this request to ensure that all First Nations and public concerns are identified and fulsomely addressed," Pembina spokesperson Jason Fydirchuk said in an email.

 In April, the Peace River Regional District (PRRD), in response to the company's original request for exemption, sent a letter to the EAO asking that the project undergo an assessment.